Alephbet/alephbet/README.md

 ### Triggers

 Experiments automatically start by default.
-However, a trigger function can be provided, to limit the audience or the page(s) where the experiment takes place.
+However, a trigger function can be provided, to limit the audience or the page(s) where the experiment "kicks-off".
 ```javascript
 var button_color_experiment = new AlephBet.Experiment({
   name: 'button color',